7-300 Specific Call Procedures

 - Question witnesses regarding the incident.

-- Check the PC Enhanced Felony List.
+- If the case is misdemeanor or gross misdemeanor level, check the PC Enhanced Felony.
 Follow the instructions pertaining to the arrested party or suspect if they are on the list and add the additional charge listed.
+(01/12/15)

 C. Arrests for Violation of Domestic Abuse No Contact Order (12/19/91) (03/14/12)